SankalpKothari0904/Camera_Calibration_and_Homography_Computation/Report.md

 ![Keypoints detected using ORB](./Homography%20Computation/Chessboard/Keypoints_BF.png)

 #### **Keypoint Matching with KNN**
 For matching keypoints between images, I applied the KNN approach using a Brute-Force (BF) matcher with the L2 norm.
 I set it to find the two nearest matches for each keypoint and used Lowe's ratio test to keep only the reliable matches, filtering out ambiguous ones.
 The matches produced are shown below, where some incorrect matches are visible, indicating a higher chance of inaccuracies in the homography matrix.
 This is explored further in another section.
-Automated methods can struggle with chessboard images since the repeating patterns often cause similar descriptors for multiple points, whihc leads to possible mismatches.
+Automated methods can struggle with chessboard images since the repeating patterns often cause similar descriptors for multiple points, which leads to possible mismatches.

 ![Keypoints matched using BF](./Homography%20Computation/Chessboard/Matching_ORB_BF.png)